What to Wear Fly Fishing

 Despite the risks, I think most people would choose a day of sun during their trip over rain, snow, or wind.
 Blue-wing Olives might have something to say about that, but I digress.

 Rain, Snow, and Wind

 Planning for inclement weather does add to the what-to-wear checklist, but well-prepared anglers shouldn't have to be miserable.
 In fact, those who can dress correctly often reap great fishing rewards when others are scared off.

 When considering your attire for inclement weather, always ask yourself, "Do I plan to start fishing in the rain or end fishing when it starts to rain?"
-By this, I mean, do you need moisture repellent and waterproof, or water-resistant.
-Ensure your gear is more than just resistant if you plan to spend the whole day in the rain or snow.
+By this, I mean, do you need moisture repellent and waterproof, or water-resistant?
+Ensure your gear is more than just resistant if you plan to spend the entire day in the rain or snow.
 Hooded rainwear over reinforcing layers can improve your comfort on a wet and cold day.
-As a bonus, waders work well as water repellent bottoms.
+As a bonus, waders work well as water-repellent bottoms.

 Consider the Forecast for Rainwear

 - Chance of Rain: Water-resistant jacket, quick-drying clothes, extra pair of warm clothes

 - Rain All Day: Waterproof hooded jacket and bottoms, warmer layers

 Waders are an essential part of how you plan to dress for fly fishing.
 Waders covering your bottom half is welcomed in most fly fishing environments.
 Still, when the weather is nice and warm in the summer, they can also get hot and swampy.
 Luckily the summer is a perfect time for wet wading.

 Being unprepared can be really stressful, especially when it conflicts with the fun of fly fishing.
-Knowing what to wear adds comfort, safety, utility, and a little bit of style to the chance of getting out and catching fish.
+Knowing what to wear adds comfort, safety, utility, and a little bit of style to the chance of getting out and catching trout.
 To avoid what feels like a bad dream, don't get caught unprepared—having suitable clothes when fly fishing ensures that you'll return exhausted from fishing, not from dealing with the elements.